tentwentyfour/nextcloud-link/README.md

  - [x] Interact with Nextcloud instances with WebDav
  - [x] Allows the use of streams for file transfer
  - [x] Test Nextcloud connectivity
- - [x] OCS methods for groups, users and activity.
+ - [x] OCS methods for groups, users, projects and activity.

 ## Definitions